 - 1.2 The system can be designed to achieve either a 30- or 60-year service life (see Figure 1).
-Mechanical fixings are applied through the insulation slabs for a 30-year system, or through the reinforcement mesh and insulation slabs for 30 or 60-year system, to the external surface of the substrate wall (see section 1.3). - 1.3 The following system combinations, by method of fixings, are covered under this Certificate: - All system combinations that are mechanically fixed through the insulation only (that is, not through the mesh and insulation) and use supplementary adhesive (minimum 40%) 30-year durability systems only - All system combinations that are mechanically fixed through mesh/insulation and use supplementary adhesive (minimum 40%) - Dry-fixed system, 30-year durability system only; the permissible insulation thickness is shown below, along with the finish.
-The system may be fixed through the insulation only or through the mesh/insulation: - Maximum thickness of 200 mm when supplementary adhesive is not used, with Struc-Sil finish - As installed, a system with Struc-Sil finish with a maximum weight of 16.3 kg per metre square.
+Mechanical fixings are applied through the insulation slabs for a 30-year system, or through the reinforcement mesh and insulation slabs for 30 or 60-year systems, to the external surface of the substrate wall (see section 1.3). - 1.3 The following system combinations, by method of fixings, are covered under this Certificate: - All system combinations that are mechanically fixed through the insulation only (that is, not through the mesh and insulation) and use supplementary adhesive (minimum of 40%) 30-year durability systems only - All system combinations that are mechanically fixed through mesh/insulation and use supplementary adhesive (minimum 40%) - Dry-fixed system, 30-year durability system only; the permissible insulation thickness is shown below, along with the finish.
+The system may be fixed through the insulation only or through the mesh/insulation: - Maximum thickness of 200 mm when supplementary adhesive is not used, with Struc dash Standard Dash Receiver and Dry Dash aggregates - As installed, a system with Struc dash Standard Dash Receiver and Dry Dash aggregates, with a maximum weight of 53.6 kg per metre square.